 - Store and prepare your formula correctly and carefully.

-- Ensure the work space / bench and equipment you need is clean, to reduce the risk of bacterial contamination.
+- Make sure that the work space / bench and equipment you need is clean, to reduce the risk of bacterial contamination.

-- Discard any made up / opened formula after 24 hours.
+- Throw away any made up / opened formula after 24 hours.

 Academy of Breastfeeding Medicine Protocol Committee, 2010 ‘ABM Clinical Protocol #8: Human Milk Storage - Information for Home Use for Full-Term Infants’, Breastfeeding Medicine, Vol. 5, No. 3, pp. 127-130